How to buy a house in Brisbane for First Home Buyers [2020 Step By Step Guide]

 Ongoing support from us

-We will call you 6 weeks are after settlement to make sure everything is on track with your home loan and to answer any questions you have.
+We will call you after settlement to make sure everything is on track with your home loan and to answer any questions you have.

 You’ll also hear from us throughout the year as we want to make sure you’re happy with your loan and you’re moving forward financially.